zioproto/istio-aks-example/README.md

                                 --cert-file root-cert.pem
 ```

+The name `backend-tls` will be used later in the ingress annotations to reference this CA.

 Let's generate a x509 certificate signed by the Istio CA and lets upload it to Azure Key Vault:

 ```